-Throughout this crisis, Mayor Lightfoot has led with honesty, toughness, and compassion.
-Though Chicago was hard hit by the COVID-19 pandemic—especially in Black and Brown communities—Mayor Lightfoot and her team acted quickly: securing personal protective equipment (PPE), opening testing centers, and mobilizing the city’s resources to bend the curve.
-Not only did her administration address COVID head on, but it also addressed the decades of disinvestment that caused such a disproportionately harmful impact in Black and Brown communities.
+Throughout this crisis, Mayor Lightfoot has led with honesty, toughness and compassion.
+Mayor Lightfoot and her team acted quickly: securing personal protective equipment (PPE), opening testing centers, and mobilizing the city’s resources to bend the curve.
+Her administration addressed COVID head on, and took on the decades of disinvestment that caused such a disproportionately harmful impact in Black and Brown communities.

 Through a multi-pronged effort, the Lightfoot administration:

 - Created the “Racial Equity Rapid Response team” to flatten the infection curve and support disproportionately impacted Black and Brown communities.

 - Opened 11 free testing centers on the South and West Sides, community clinics at City Colleges, and a mass vaccination site at the United Center.

 - Increased vaccination rates in the city’s 15 most vulnerable communities through Protect Chicago Plus, which provided nearly 500,000 vaccine doses through at-home vaccinations.

 - Launched an effort to vaccinate 82% percent of all eligible Chicagoans before the end of 2021.
 Chicago reached its vaccination target in November 2021, several weeks ahead of schedule.